-Behavioral science seeks to understand what drives human behavior and how it can be influenced in positive directions.
-Behavioral science encompasses a diverse and exciting range of career fields across the public and private sectors, including clinical psychology, advertising/marketing, mental health services, human resources, behavioral analytics, and social research.
+Behavioral science seeks to understand what drives human behavior.
+From high-powered analytics to mental health services, the field encompasses a diverse and exciting range of careers across the public and private sectors, including clinical psychology, advertising/marketing, mental health services, human resources, behavioral analytics, and social research.

 Dewey Scholars Program

 The Dewey Scholars Program is a selective cohort for students who show a strong interest in and exceptional promise for success in behavioral science.
-Named after prominent philosopher, psychologist, and educator John Dewey, the program provides special professional development programming and intensive advising to help students explore different pathways in behavioral science and achieve their goals.
+Named after the prominent philosopher, psychologist, and educator John Dewey, the program provides special professional development programming and intensive advising to help students explore different pathways in behavioral science and obtain experience in organizations such as GroupM, Alvarez & Marsal, and the Foundation for a College Education.
 Students are selected and invited to join the cohort at the time of admission.